Boki (Hawaiian chief): Royal governor

 Boki was appointed Royal Governor of Oahu and chief of the Waiʻanae District by Kamehameha I, and continued in his post under Kamehameha I's son Kamehameha II.

 Boki and his wife Kuini Liliha (1802—1839) were leading members of a delegation to England led by King Kamehameha II and Queen Kamamalu in 1824.
 After the monarchs died from measles during the stay, Boki and his wife returned to Hawaii with Admiral Lord Byron aboard the British frigate, HMS Blonde, which bore the bodies of the late king and queen.
 En route, the ship stopped at Brazil and obtained several Arabica coffee trees, which Boki gave to ex-West Indies settler and agriculturalist John Wilkinson, to plant on the Chief's land in Oahu's Mānoa Valley.
 Wilkinson was never able to cultivate the strain for commercial production.
 He also transplanted South American native turkeys to Hawai'i and Rotuma, along with the Hawaiian transliteration of the Portuguese name for turkey, peru (pelehu in Hawaiian, perehu in Rotuman).

 Emboldened by the voyage, Boki sought to trade on the fame it gave him.
 He moved a wood-frame house inland and opened a store and inn called the Blonde Hotel.
 He became unpopular with local missionaries because he sold liquor there.
 He stocked his bar with cheap but bad wine, saying it was good enough for visiting sailors.
-Like his other business ventures, it was not profitable to himself, but perhaps was to his employees.
+Like his other business ventures, it was not profitable for him, but perhaps was for his employees.
 One of them claimed the building in the 1830s, calling it the "Boki House".

 Catholicism

 Boki agreed to the breaking of the kapu (the ancient system of strict rules) in 1819 and accepted the Protestant missionaries arriving in 1820.
 He had been baptized as a Catholic, along with his brother Kalanimoku, the previous year aboard the French vessel of Louis de Freycinet.
 Although he was one of the first chiefs to be baptized, when he married Liliha, he refused to marry her in church and, despite his conversion, was known to enjoy partaking of "sinful" and "immoral" treats, such as drinking okolehao (liquor made from ti root).

 Queen regent Kaʻahumanu had become influenced by the Protestant missionaries in Honolulu and was baptized into the Congregational church.
 Heeding the advice of her Congregationalist ministers, Kaʻahumanu influenced King Kamehameha III to ban the Roman Catholic Church from the islands.
 Boki and Liliha were a constant threat to Kaʻahumanu and her hold on the boy-king and when she learned that they were among the first chiefs to convert to the Hawaii Catholic Church it angered her, since she wanted all the chiefs to accept Protestantism, an example she hoped all Hawaiians would follow.
-Torn in conflicting directions, the young king under the influence of Boki turned to alcohol in what was portrayed as a clear rejection of the either Christian standards of morality.
+Torn in conflicting directions, the young king under the influence of Boki turned to alcohol in what was portrayed as a clear rejection of Christian standards of morality.